Free Kitchen Hacks eBook

 Before we get cooking, we have to prep our salmon.
 To get a crispy exterior on your salmon, it’s best to pat it dry!

 Place your fish filets in between two paper towels and press down to pat dry.
 Drying the fish will help avoid a mushy texture by removing excess moisture.
-This same technique is used to make this Almond Crusted Salmon as well.

 This recipe is designed for fresh salmon, but you can also easily use frozen!
 Just thaw the fish overnight in the refrigerator or add it to a plastic or reusable storage bag and submerge the bag in cold water for about 45 minutes to defrost.